Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning

-We design $P_m(\cdot) \approx P_s(\cdot)$ and will show how to do it in the next subsection. $R_m(\cdot)$ use the outcome reward. $T_m$ is the max time steps for thought-game.
-After designing such an environment, we can use model-free RL or MB-RL to learn an optimal policy on it.
-Once the policy $\pi_{\phi}$ is obtained, we are able to operate the agent in the original environment through the mapping function and has a good start to train the policy $\pi_{\theta}$.
+We design $P_m(\cdot) \approx P_s(\cdot)$ and will show how to do it later. $R_m(\cdot)$ use the outcome reward. $T_m$ is the max time step for TG.
+After designing TG, we can use model-free RL or MB-RL to learn an optimal policy on it.
+Once the policy $\pi_{\phi}$ is obtained, we can operate the agent in the RG through the mapping function or has a good initial policy to train the policy $\pi_{\theta}$ in the RG.